Self-adjoint extensions and stochastic completeness of the Laplace-Beltrami operator on conic and anticonic surfaces: Introduction

 where $\Delta$ is given by \eqref{eq-LB}.
-Take an initial condition supported at time $t=0$ in $M^-$.
-Is it possible that at time $t>0$ the corresponding solution has some support in $M^+$? \footnote{Notice that this is a necessary condition to have some positive controllability results by means of controls defined only on one side of the singularity, in the spirit of \cite{cannarsagrushin}. }
+To give a meaning to these equations one needs to specify what $\Delta$ means on $\sing$, and to define in which function spaces we are working.
+In particular, it is natural to require $\Delta$ to be a self-adjoint operator on $L^2(M,\misura)$ (see Theorem~\ref{thm:stone}).
+Thus, we will consider $\Delta|_\cc M$ and characterize all its self-adjoint extensions by prescribing opportune boundary conditions at the singularity $\sing$.

-\item Does the equation (\ref{eq-heat}) conserve the total heat (i.e. the $L^1$ norm of $\psi$)?
-This is known to be equivalent to the fact that the stochastic process, defined by the diffusion $\Delta$, almost surely has infinite lifespan.
-This is known as the problem of the stochastic completeness of $M_\alpha$.
-In particular, we are interested in understanding if the heat is absorbed by the singularity $\sing$.
+We will consider the following problems. \begin{enumerate} {(Q\arabic{enumi})} \item Do the heat and free quantum particles flow through the singularity?
+That is, there exists a self-adjoint extension of $\Delta|_\cc M$ such that, given an initial condition supported at time $t=0$ in $M^-$, is it possible that at time $t>0$ the corresponding solution has some support in $M^+$? \footnote{Notice that this is a necessary condition to have some positive controllability results by means of controls defined only on one side of the singularity, in the spirit of \cite{cannarsagrushin}.
+For a discussion of how hidden magnetic fields affect the self-adjointness of $\Delta$, we refer to \cite{aharonov}.
+For some results on 3D manifolds see \cite{moussa}.}

-The same question for the Schr\"odinger equation has a trivial answer, since the total probability (i.e., the $L^2$ norm) is always conserved by Stone's theorem. \end{enumerate}
+\item Given a self-adjoint extension of $\Delta$, does equation (\ref{eq-heat}) conserve the total heat (i.e. the $L^1$ norm of $\psi$)?
+This is equivalent to the problem of the stochastic completeness of $M_\alpha$, i.e.\ that the stochastic process defined by the diffusion $\Delta$ almost surely has infinite lifespan.
+In particular, we are interested in understanding if the heat is absorbed by the singularity.

-Of course, the first thing to do in attacking this problem is to give a meaning to $\Delta$ at $\sing$, and to define in which function spaces we are working.
-In particular, it is classical that to have a well defined dynamic associated to $\Delta$, it is necessary for $\Delta$ to be a self-adjoint operator on $L^2(M,\misura)$ (see Theorem~\ref{thm:stone}).
-Thus, we will consider the operator $\Delta|_\cc M$, and characterize all its self-adjoint extensions.
-This will be achieved by prescribing opportune boundary conditions at the singularity $\sing$.
+For the Schr\"odinger equation only the question of conservation of total probability (i.e., the $L^2$ norm) has a physical meaning.
+This question has trivial positive answer thanks to Stone's theorem. \end{enumerate}